Complexity of syntactical tree fragments of Independence-Friendly logic: Coordinated trees of the first kind

 \subsection{SAT by coordinated trees}

 First: observe that the coordinated tree C3 is an extension of the generalized Henkin tree GH2($\lor$).
 So, by the Extension Lemma, it permits defining the SAT problem.
 So, all trees extending C3 are NP-complete (and we can exclude them from our classification, since they are a special case of GH2($\lor$) trees).\\ \\ Secondly: we give a different (but similar in spirit) description of SAT by means of the coordinated tree C2.
 This will prove that all trees extending C2 are NP-complete.
-We use the same notations and conventions as in the previous section, with the following exception: now $P(x,y)$ is interpreted as ``$y$ is a prop. letter occurring positively in the clause $x$'', and not viceversa; similarly for the relations $N$ and $O$. $O(x,y)$ is an abbreviation for $C(x)\land \neg C(y) \land (P(x,y)\lor N(x,y))$.
-The SAT-defining sentence is:
+We use the same notations and conventions as in the previous section, with the following exception\footnote{This difference is just related to our choice of names for the quantified variables; it has no deeper meaning.}: now $P(x,y)$ is interpreted as ``$y$ is a prop. letter occurring positively in the clause $x$'', and not viceversa; similarly for the relations $N$ and $O$. $O(x,y)$ is an abbreviation for $C(x)\land \neg C(y) \land (P(x,y)\lor N(x,y))$.
+We assume that each clause contains at least one literal.
+Then, the SAT-defining sentence is:

 where

 and

 \begin{teo} If $M$ is a suitable structure, then $M\models\theta$ iff $M$ encodes a ``yes'' instance of SAT. \end{teo}